Note

 files: ${{ steps.strings.outputs.build-output-dir }}/${{ matrix.archive_name }}

-This workflow will build the app, rename it to append the platform name and architecture, then archive it and upload it to the release page.
-I have hardcoded the names, because inferring them from the project name is a bit complicated for something you only need to setup once.
+This workflow builds the app, renames it to append the platform name and architecture, then archives it and uploads it to the release page.
+I have hardcoded the names, because inferring them from the project name is complicated for something you only need to set up once.

-.
-The workflow will start automatically, and the packaged binaries for macOS, GNU/Linux and Windows will be uploaded automatically.
+) and click “Publish release.”
+The workflow will start automatically, and the packaged binaries for macOS, Linux, and Windows will be uploaded automatically.

 Notably, the app bundle for macOS must be a .tar.gz